Resources Healthy Lifestyle • Lifestyle Changes to Help Lower Cholesterol

 Actor Portrayal

 If you’re warming back up to exercise it’s okay to start slow—try walking around the neighborhood for a half hour.
 As you get in better shape, you can slowly increase the intensity of your exercise for even more benefits.
+Remember to talk to your doctor before starting or modifying your exercise regime.

 Minimize stress